HuynhKhuong/STM32_baremetal_programming/pltfm/TIMER/Readme.md

 > This is to avoid updating the shadow registers while writing new values in the preload registers.

 #### Output compare event
-The Output compare interrupt flag of channels configured in output is set when: the counter counts down (Center aligned mode 1, CMS = "01"), the counter counts up (Center aligned mode 2, CMS = "10") the counter counts up and down (Center aligned mode 3, CMS = "11").
+The **Output compare interrupt flag** of channels configured in output is set when:
+- The counter counts down (Center aligned mode 1, CMS = "01"),
+- The counter counts up (Center aligned mode 2, CMS = "10")
+- The counter counts up and down (Center aligned mode 3, CMS = "11").

 ## 3. HOW TO CONFIGURE A FULLY FUNCTIONED TIMER IN THIS PROJECT